 I always make my work with students a top priority, and try to be as helpful and resourceful as I can for everyone.
 I’m in 115A Miller (just behind the front desk area) and am the lead administrative/support contact for the Special Education and Curriculum and Instruction programs.
 I also used to work in Educational Psychology, and work closely w/folks across all College programs, so don’t hesitate to come to me if you have any questions about just about any College topic or who to go to for x or how to accomplish y – I tend to know just about everyone here in the College!

-I maintain an active presence in the College community, and in past years have been a staff rep. on Faculty Council, helped co-chair the Diversity Task Force (2008-9, as well as participating in it several other years), was a participant in the College’s Strategic Planning committee (2010), and I often help coordinate and organize the College's annual Common Book events.
+I maintain an active presence in the College community, and in past years have been a staff rep. on Faculty Council, helped co-chair the Diversity Task Force (2008-9, as well as participating in it several other years), was a participant in the College’s Strategic Planning committee (2010), and I enjoy helping to support the College's annual Common Book events.
 I highly value the community life of the College -- being immersed in and participating in the intellectual, research and social justice work happening here, and I enjoy sharing insights and being able to learn from and along with everyone.
 I like to organize events such as the occasional weekend College social bike ride and the College’s "Pedalgogy" bicycle commuter team for the annual UW 'Ride in the Rain' challenge.
 I was also a five-year staff member and volunteer with Husky Cycling.
 This little feature of me on the College's youtube channel captures some of my history and involvement in the life and culture of the College.

 I began working in the College in 1996, although my ties to the UW go back further -- I attended as a student in the mid-80’s (Political Science major) and during that time played trumpet in the Husky Marching Band for four years (including travel to Rose and Orange Bowl wins!).
 After college I participated in a large 9-month cross-US peace walk (the Great Peace March), and then also traveled a fair bit around the U.S. and Europe.
 I was a partnership owner in several independent bookstores (primarily Left Banks Books in the Pike Place Market) here in Seattle for 8 years before coming back to work here at the UW.